 Ultrafine, Anhydrous Lanolin.
 Super light color, very little odor.
 Super for luxury soaps and lip balm.

 Try a lanolin soap or lip balm.
-We think you'll agree the texture and moisturizing properties of lanolin can't be beat.
+We think you'll agree that the texture and moisturizing properties of lanolin can't be beaten.